-- capital adequacy assessment; - risk appetite setting; and
+- capital adequacy assessment;

+- risk appetite setting; and

 - risk-adjusted performance measurement.

 Capital adequacy is assessed for both MGL and the Banking Group.
-In each case, capital adequacy is assessed on a regulatory basis and on an economic basis, with capital requirements assessed as described in the table below:
+In each case, capital adequacy is assessed on a regulatory basis and on an economic basis, with capital requirements assessed as follows: Economic capital adequacy means an internal assessment of capital adequacy, designed to ensure Macquarie has sufficient capital to absorb potential losses and provide creditors with the required degree of protection.